pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 };
 ```

-As copy and move is not sure for A, I would make A inheriting of both:
+As copy and move are not sure for A, I would make A inherit from both:

 ```cpp
 class A : public NonCopyable, public NonMovable